viktorgullmark/exilence/README.md

 ## Help with development

 If you want to help with development we gladly accept pull-requests.
-To set up the project, install the latest angular-cli and node version prior to 10.
-Exilence currently cannot run on node 10+ because of dependencies.
-See here for more information https://github.com/Robot/robot-js/issues/66.
-The following commands will help in setting up the client:
+To set up the project, install the latest angular-cli and node version.

 ```
 npm install -g @angular/cli